two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 When domain configuration is provided, an [ACM](https://aws.amazon.com/certificate-manager/) certificate is created for the domain and attached to the API Gateway, you will need to verify the domain ownership before the certificate can be used.

 When tracing is enabled, an [ADOT lambda layer](https://aws-otel.github.io/docs/getting-started/lambda) is bundled with and configured to instrument each handler to collect traces and metrics.
-AWS API Gateway traces are collected in AWS X-Ray, API Gateway-specific traces can be collected in to tools like Grafana with plugins that use AWS X-Ray as a data source.
+AWS API Gateway traces are collected in AWS X-Ray, API Gateway-specific traces can be collected into tools like Grafana with plugins that use AWS X-Ray as a data source.

 APIs can be deployed to API Gateway using [deploy configuration](/build-engine/docs/deploy-configuration) for the AWS Serverless target environment.